Filter by jurisdictions

 New Jersey Moves Against PFAS: Cosmetics, Carpets and Food Packaging Face 2028 Ban

-Time is Ticking for Mandatory PFAS reporting in Australia
+Time is ticking for mandatory PFAS reporting in Australia

 Australia launches PFAS review, requiring AICIS registrants to report imports and uses of 522 PFAS substances.